HAL9000COM/AV2Sub/README.md

 For OpenAI and DeepL API, enter your API key.

-For [AutoSub-WebAPI](https://github.com/HAL9000COM/AutoSub-WebAPI), set up the container and enter the URL. e.g. <http://localhost:5000/transcribe>
+For [AutoSub-WebAPI](https://github.com/HAL9000COM/AutoSub-WebAPI) and [whisper-timestamped-WebAPI](https://github.com/HAL9000COM/whisper-timestamped-WebAPI), set up the container and enter the URL. e.g. <http://localhost:5000/transcribe>

 Select the audio/video file, set target language and style of subtitles, then click `Process`.